Top 20 Neuromarketing Books You Must Read

 Made to Stick explains why some ideas become popular, while others wither and die.

-The book lays out the most important characteristics of “stickiness”; that is, what makes ideas “stick” in the mind, and how to make them work for you.
+The book lays out essential characteristics of “stickiness”; that is, what makes ideas “stick” in the mind, and how to make them work for you.

 By Richard H. Thaler & Cass R. Sunstein

-The message of Nudge is to show us how we can be encouraged, with just a slight nudge or two, to make better decisions.
-The book starts by explaining the reasons for wrong decisions we make in everyday life.
+The message of Nudge is to show us how we can be encouraged, with just a slight push or two, to make better decisions.
+The book starts by explaining the reasons for the wrong choices we make in everyday life.

 By Dan Ariely